yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 ### Development & Challenges

-yuzu already has a Query Cache which was developed many years ago.
+yuzu already has a query cache which was developed many years ago.
-However, this implementation was not perfect and had many issues like not being able to hold any queries except pixel counts, not flushing everything in the correct order, not invalidating queries rewritten by other query types, among others.
+However, this implementation was not perfect and had many issues like not being able to hold any queries except pixel counts, not flushing everything in the correct order, not invalidating queries rewritten by other query types, and others.

-Our resident GPU dev [Blinkhawk](https://github.com/FernandoS27), set out to rework the Query Cache to fix these issues and modernise the code.
+Our resident GPU dev [Blinkhawk](https://github.com/FernandoS27), set out to rework the query cache to fix these issues and modernise the code.
 But, as he would later come to figure out, it wasn't going to be easy.

-If you recall, we mentioned earlier that a Query cache works by running queries on the host (user's) GPU.
+Recall that the query cache works by running queries on the host GPU.
-Turns out this was actually the hardest part of the entire rewrite.
+As it turns out, this was actually the hardest part of the entire rewrite, due to significant differences between what the Switch GPU does and what host graphics APIs like Vulkan expose.

 During development, Blinkhawk ran into two big challenges with Host GPU queries.
-The first issue was — when to do the queries and when to sync the memory?
+First, when should we perform the queries and sync the memory?

 As soon as you start a game, the game begins making these queries to the GPU.
-Normally, the results are obtained immediately after counting is done i.e., when the rendering is done.
+Normally, the results are obtained by the Switch's GPU immediately after counting is done--when the rendering is done.
-But for games like `SUPER MARIO ODYSSEY`, that do Occlusion Culling, they make a lot of queries.
+But games like `SUPER MARIO ODYSSEY` which use occlusion culling make a _lot_ of queries.

 {{< imgs
 	"./occ.png| Turn the camera around, and the whole city magically disappears (SUPER MARIO ODYSSEY)"
   >}}

-So, if we tried to run all those queries and sync the results on the host (user's) GPU in the same way, it would stall the GPU heavily — as the GPU would be forced to draw each frame one by one while switching heavily between engines very often.
+So, if we tried to run all those queries and sync the results on the host (user's) GPU in the same way, it would stall the GPU heavily — as the GPU would be forced to synchronize with the CPU after drawing each scene element to write back the counters.

 To prevent this from happening, Blinkhawk set the memory syncing to happen whenever the guest (Switch's) GPU needed to wait for idling, as that is perfectly safe.

-The second issue was — how to mix these query results as fast as possible?
+Second, how do we mix these query results as fast as possible?
 In the guest (Switch's) GPU, the counters can be reset at any time or not at all.
 But this behaviour is not exposed in graphics APIs such as OpenGL and Vulkan.
 Instead, these APIs have queries that only count a smaller section such as a single draw or multiple draws.
 This meant that we would need to take all the query results and sum them up, especially if the game never resets the counter.

-In the old Query Cache, we used to do all the sum of all query results on a single GPU thread which made it linear in complexity.
+In the old query cache, we used to sum all of the query results on a single GPU thread, which was not optimal.
 As the number of query results increased, so did the time it took to sum them.
-This was fine for like 50 or 80 queries but some games can easily make upwards of 500 to 2000 queries in a single frame.
+This was fine for around 50 or 80 queries, but some games can easily make thousands of queries within a single frame.

 Blinkhawk experimented with a few different algorithms before finally settling on an implementation based on the [Hillis Steele Scan Algorithm](https://en.wikipedia.org/wiki/Prefix_sum), which makes use of subgroups instead of pure shared memory.